-Applicants to Niagara University Additional Qualifications (AQ) programs are required to submit a completed application (candidate registration form) and, where applicable, appropriate statement of experience (certification of teaching experience form).
+Individuals interested in registering for Niagara University Additional Qualifications (AQ) programs are required to submit a completed application (candidate registration form) and, where applicable, appropriate statement of experience (confirmation of teaching experience form).
 A teacher seeking Additional Qualifications must be an Ontario certified teacher or have completed a pre-service teacher education program and meet all of the requirements set out in the Teachers’ Qualifications Regulation.

 Below are the registration requirements and prerequisites according to regulations listed on the Ontario College of Teachers’ website.

 **Please note that all applicants for AQ and ABQ courses need to carefully read the eligibility requirements/prerequisites which are posted on the College of Teachers website.
 The confirmation of teaching experience form for part 2 and specialist courses in Schedule D must be submitted prior to the beginning of the course.
 It is the responsibility of each applicant to ensure that these requirements/prerequisites are fulfilled prior to applying for any of the offered courses; failure to do so will jeopardize the course being submitted to the Ontario College of Teachers.

 Requirements for One-Session AQs from Schedules C (OCT)